dataesr/curiexplore-ui/README.md

 ## Install and run app

-In local
+In local, execute :

 ```sh
 npm i && npm start
 ```

-To locally run the app just like the staging, run :
+To locally build and run the app just like the staging, execute :

 ```sh
 npm run start:staging